chennaigane/humancore-insight/README.md

 ## Notes

-- The app uses **Streamlit** to render a simple user interface.
+- The app uses **Streamlit** for the user interface and **Pandas** for data management.
-- The app can be customized to suit your needs.
+- The app can be customized to suit your company's specific monitoring requirements.